APPLYING FOR FIRST-YEAR STUDENT FINANCIAL AID

 - Regular Decision applications due

-- Notification of admission decision mailed to Early Decision II applicants
+- Admission decision available online for Early Decision II applicants

-- Notification of financial aid award mailed to Early Decision II admitted students
+- Financial aid award available online for Early Decision II

 - Early Decision II admitted students enrollment deadline

-- Notification of admission decision mailed to Regular Decision applicants
+- Admission decision available online for Regular Decision applicants

-- Notification of financial aid award mailed to Regular Decision admitted students
+- Financial aid award available online for Regular Decision admitted students

 - Regular Decision admitted students enrollment deadline